beixin87/PCAFR/README.md

 # PCA Face Recognition

 Fit:

   By modified the predictor variables eventType, volunteerCertification, totalNumber, eventLocation, volunteerBonus and volunteerScore, the PLS model now determines the latent variables that are subsets of set of the predictor variables.

 Apply:

   The multivariate regression model is applied to predict the response variables eventBudget and volunteerNumber.

 Algorithm Description:

 Event Prediction:
   A multivariate regression model from training event data is built to predict response variables from the set of the predictor variables of testing event data.
-Partial least square (PLS) is a popular choice as it learns the latent variables utilizing the relationship between predictor and response variables in the training dataset.
-We particularly utilized NIPALS algorithm  (https://en.wikipedia.org/wiki/Non-linear_iterative_partial_least_squares) which is a kind of PLS technique.
+Partial least square (PLS) is used as the model, because PLS learns the latent variables by utilizing the relationship between predictor and response variables in the training dataset.
+NIPALS algorithm, a PLS technique (referred from https://en.wikipedia.org/wiki/Non-linear_iterative_partial_least_squares), is utilized.

 Face Recognition:

 Training phase: